Alberto Mantelli: Subsequent years

 Subsequently, Mantelli held major posts in RAI, and, in 1959 he became central deputy director of radio programs.
 Among his responsibilities, relationships with European and international radio and music organizations.

 He continued his collaboration with the Third Programme, particularly for music programming, and he edited numerous broadcasts for it.

 In 1958, Mantelli founded L'Approdo Musicale, of the most important Italian journals of music criticism, which he directed from the first to the last number.
 The journal, published by ERI, was conceived as a series of single numbers on composers, mostly modern and contemporary one: the first issue was devoted to Alfredo Casella, the last one to Anton Bruckner.
 The number on Debussy was entirely written by Mantelli.

 Mantelli was involved with the organization of the "Prix Italia", since its first edition in Capri in 1948.
-He also edited its beautiful and important annual publications.
+He also edited its important annual publications.

 In 1955, Mantelli and Luigi Rognoni founded the Musical Phonology Studio in Milan, to which Mantelli actively collaborated.
 He also organized the first "International Congress of Experimental Music" in Venice in 1961.

 He edited and partly wrote several volumes for ERI.
 Among these, "La Regia" (1955), which he wrote with Apollonio, Ferrieri and Rondi.